ESD Valve System

 ZE-ESD Module

-Zero-Emission Emergency Shut-off (ESD) for valves that require an automatic fail-safe position where power is not available and/or the user must eliminate fugitive emissions from the actuator.
+Zero-Emission Emergency Shut-off (ESD) for valves that require an automatic fail-safe position in locations where power is not available and fugitive emissions not permitted.

-Cowan’s ZE-ESD Module is a self-contained Hydraulic Emergency Shutdown System (ESD) to automate valves that require a fail-safe position where no power source is available.
+Cowan’s ZE-ESD Module is a self-contained Hydraulic Emergency Shutdown System (ESD) to automate valves that require a fail-safe position in locations where power

 Overview

-This self-contained Emergency Shutdown (ESD) module can be used with rotary or linear valves and consists of a hydraulic manifold block, a leakage compensating accumulator, a small reservoir, and a hydraulic hand pump.
+This self-contained Emergency Shutdown (ESD) module can be used with rotary or linear valves and consists of a hydraulic manifold block, a leakage compensating accumulator, an oil reservoir, and hydraulic control components.

-In normal operation the system keeps the valve in its “normal” or “operational” position locked in place.
+In normal operation the system holds the valve in its “normal” or “operational” position locked in place.

 These systems are engineered by Cowan to be retrofitted onto existing pipelines without taking the valve out of service.